rahultagra/react-todo-master/README.md

 Must be added to make Appdynamics know that you are working with Single Page Applications made with react library.

+#### Appdynamics Metrics

+For base pages, Browser RUM calculates
+  End User Response Time (EURT)
+  Visually Complete Time (VCT)
+  Page Complete Time  (PCT).

+For virtual pages, Browser RUM calculates
+  End User Response Time (EURT)
+  Visually Complete Time (VCT)

+##### End User Response Time

+End User Response Time (EURT) calculates the total time for all content (visual and non-visual) to be loaded on a page.

+##### Visually Complete Time

+Visually Complete Time (VCT) calculates the point in time when the browser has finished loading all visual content in the viewport.

+##### Page Complete Time

+Page Complete Time (PCT) is a SPA2 metric for base pages only.
+PCT calculates the point in time when the browser has finished loading all visual content on the page, regardless of whether the content is in or outside the viewport.

 ## App Link

 You can see in action [here](https://luiggi370z.github.io/react-todo/).